diogobaeder/sptrans/docs/index.rst

 sptrans
 =======

-Python library for the SPTrans API
+Python library for the SPTrans API.

 .. toctree::
    :maxdepth: 4